x-y-g/SarcEmotiq/README.md

    🖇️ The script will output training progress, including the loss on the training and validation sets.
 The best model will be saved at the specified model path.

    🖇️ The training process includes early stopping based on validation loss.
 If the model doesn't improve for patience number of epochs, training will stop early.

+## Limitations

+While SarcEmotiq shows strong performance on benchmark data, users should be aware of its current limitations:

+- **Domain generalization**: Trained primarily on MUStARD++ (scripted, American-accented data).
+Accuracy may drop for spontaneous speech or unfamiliar accents.
+- **Transcript dependency**: Model performance degrades with inaccurate transcriptions.
+Whisper is robust but may misinterpret noisy speech.
+- **Emotion/sentiment models**: Emotion and sentiment embeddings come from general-purpose models (not sarcasm-specific), which may add noise in some cases.
+- **Real-time limitations**: This is a batch inference system; not optimized for real-time streaming or large-scale deployment without adaptation.
+- **Context-free inference**: Each audio clip is processed independently.
+No dialog or speaker context is used.

+(Future work may include context-aware transformers for broader deployment.)

 ## 📜 License
 Licensed under the Apache License, Version 2.0 (the "License");